dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-03-Booking-Confirmation.md

 ### 1. Sender and Context Consistency
 - The subject line includes specific booking details
 - The client name and appointment time are included

+There is no mismatch between the subject, content, and purpose of the email.

+---

+### 2. No Sensitive Information Requested
+- The email does not request passwords
+- The email does not request banking details
+- The email does not request personal data